History of U.S. foreign policy, 1897–1913: Taft administration, 1909–1913

-Roosevelt did not seek relection in 1908, but instead gave vigorous support to his secretary of war William Howard Taft.
+Roosevelt did not seek re-election in 1908, but instead gave vigorous support to his secretary of war William Howard Taft.
 In the 1908 presidential election, Taft easily defeated the leader of the Democratic Party William Jennings Bryan.
 Root wanted to return to his law practice and Taft agreed to his recommendation of Philander C. Knox as Secretary of State.
 Taft trusted Knox, who took full charge of diplomacy.
 However, Knox had poor relations with the Senate, the media and foreign diplomats.
 Knox restructured the State Department, especially in setting up divisions for geographical areas, including the Far East, Latin America and Western Europe.
 The department's first in-service training program was established, and appointees spent a month in Washington before going to their posts.

 There was broad agreement between Taft and Knox on major foreign policy goals; the U.S. would not interfere in European affairs, and would use force if necessary to uphold the Monroe Doctrine in the Americas.
 The defense of the Panama Canal, which was still under construction throughout Taft's term (it opened in 1914), guided policy in the Caribbean and Central America.
 However they differed on the Far East.